Grokitach/Stalker_GAMMA/Patchnotes_0.9.1_2nd_anniversary.md

 - Artefacts now spawn with a random delay to be less predictable and avoid potential back to back spawning (can still happen very rarely)
 - Reduced amount of guards
 - Zombies now have proper guns loadouts
+- Jupiter Underground is now properly blacklisted so that it doesn't spawn that many artefacts while visiting the level (artefacts will still respawn after emissions and psy storms, just like regular labs)

 **Gunplay**